Zayno/ScreenSavers/README.md

 ## Features

 - Plays episode 1 fully.
+- HUD has been removed to prevent screen burn-in.
+Animated DOOM guy switches sides periodically for the same reason.
 - Everything is contained in one .scr file.
 EVERYTHING!
 - Very easy on CPU cycles, will not burn your CPU.
 - Settings window to control Audio options.